 The Board owns the Undertaking's Risk Appetite and Strategy.
-In defining this, consideration is given to the existing and potential opportunities to develop and grow the business, and the Undertaking's capacity to absorb losses.
-In addition, as part of MetLife Group, the Undertaking's risk appetite takes strategic direction from MetLife's 'Enterprise Risk Appetite', as defined by the MetLife Inc. board, and cannot go beyond it in any dimension.
+In defining this, consideration is given to the existing and potential opportunities to develop and grow the business, while also maintaining our existing business and the Undertaking's capacity to absorb losses.
+In addition, as a key part of the wider MetLife Group, the Undertaking's risk appetite takes strategic direction from MetLife's 'Enterprise Risk Appetite', as defined by the MetLife Inc. board, and cannot go beyond it in any dimension.